adityarastogi2k12/adityarastogi2k12.github.io/index.md

 Hacker:     [chuckles] What does GCMG stand for?
 Bernard:    "God Calls Me God."
 <!-- Remove above link if you don't want to attibute -->

+**Thin Blue Line, S2E2** <br>

+Inspector Fowler:  Appearances, as we shall see, are like bus timetables: often highly misleading.